John A. Macdonald Legacy Review

 • No John A, No Canada

-by Peter Rich, about 3 years ago
+by Peter Rich, over 3 years ago

 The Sir John A statue should be restored in a public location in the city.
 Signage should be updated about the good and bad of his legacy but as the founder of this country he deserves a statue in Regina.